buerokratt/RAG-Module/CONTRIBUTING.md

 - **Never edit `uv.lock` manually.** It is controlled by `uv`.
 - **Never use `uv pip install` for permanent deps** — it only changes your local venv.
 Use `uv add` instead.
+- **Never add or depend on `requirement.txt` files** for installing packages locally or through docker containers.
+Use `uv run sync --frozen` instead.

 - If you remove a dependency, run:

 ```bash